petergeoghegan/pgbench-collector/README.rst

 * Fully re-generate reports with all details intact without access to anything more than the results database.
 This includes dstat instrumentation.

-* Normalized graphs, to make graph comparisons across tests and runs as simple and intuitive as possible.
+* Product normalized graphs, to make graph comparisons across tests and runs as simple and intuitive as possible.

 * Explicitly specify which test set is being run.
 This allows benchmarks of multiple PostgreSQL systems to be collected in parallel, since each server